Energy in North Korea

 Energy in North Korea describes energy and electricity production, consumption and import in North Korea.

-North Korea is a net energy exporter.
 Primary energy use in North Korea was 224 TWh and 9 TWh per million people in 2009.
-The country's primary sources of power are coal and hydro, after Kim Jong-il implemented plans that saw the construction of large hydroelectric power stations across the country.
+The country's primary sources of power are hydro and coal after Kim Jong Il implemented plans that saw the construction of large hydroelectric power stations across the country.

-According to the 2019 CIA World Factbook, only 26% of North Korea’s population has access to electricity.
+According to The World Bank, in 2021, 52.63% of North Korea’s population had access to electricity.
 Many households are restricted to 2 hours' power per day due to priority being given to manufacturing plants.

 Overview

 Per capita electricity consumption

 According to statistics compiled by the South Korean agency, Statistics Korea, based on International Energy Agency (IEA) data, per capita electricity consumption fell from its peak in 1990 of 1247 kilowatt hours to a low of 712 kilowatt hours in 2000.
 It has slowly risen since to 819 kilowatt hours in 2008, a level below that of 1970.

 In 2017 many homes were using small standalone photovoltaic systems.
 In 2019 it was estimated 55% of North Korean households used solar panels.

 By 2019, electricity production had reached a level where any supply blackouts were of relatively short durations.